drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Freemuxlet.rst

 Data
 ----
-This is the data that you will need to have preparede to run Freemuxlet_:
+This is the data that you will need to have prepare to run Freemuxlet_:

 .. admonition:: Required
   :class: important